Adolescence is a developmental phase where a young teen begins puberty and starts to notice physical changes in his or her body.

 It is important for teenagers to be encouraged to develop proper hygiene routines like showering daily with soap!

-For some teens showering may be enough while others my need to start using a natural deodorant.
+For some teens showering may be enough while other teens should use a natural deodorant.

 Deodorant is something that will be worn throughout their lives.
 As parents we need to educate and inform our kids about products.
 We need to get our kids to read labels on body products so they can make better choices as they become adults – like choosing a natural deodorant!